sci-oer/oo-course-wiki/eventDrivenProgramming/eventHandlers.md

 		endButton.addActionListener(new EndProgramListener(this)); //reference to program -->this
 ```

-The last several versions of Java have provided a streamlined mechanism for assigning event handlers to components through the use of **Lambda expressions** and **Functional Interfaces**.
+The past several versions of Java have provided a streamlined mechanism for assigning event handlers to components through the use of **Lambda expressions** and **Functional Interfaces**.
 A complete knowledge of those terms is unnecessary to take advantage of the technique.

 A lambda expression makes use of an operator `->` that tells Java to take a specific action if an event occurs.
 The syntax shown below accomplishes the same goals as the earlier example, but there is no need for a specific ActionListener class type.
 Instead the `program.end()` method is called by the lambda expression.